Table of Contents

 Try Hypnotherapy

-Diet and lifestyle may not be enough to manage IBS symptoms.
-Therefore, other treatments such as over-the-counter and prescription medications are available for IBS.
+Diet and lifestyle choices may not be enough to manage IBS symptoms.
+For more chronic problems, other treatments available by prescription or over-the-counter are available.

-- Laxatives: increase transit time, relieving constipation or bloating
+- Laxatives: increase transit time, relieving constipation and bloating

-- Bulking agents: psyllium husk or bran can improve constipation, diarrhea, or bloating
+- Bulking agents: psyllium husk or bran can improve constipation, diarrhea, and bloating

-Sometimes prescription medications are necessary for more severe IBS symptoms (17).
+Sometimes prescription medications are necessary for more severe IBS symptoms.

 For example: